neurostuff/compose-docs/docs/tutorial/manual.md

 and filter studies accordingly.
 The results of this step depends on the researcher, and there may be reasonable scientific disagreements.
 :::

-To begin, click on the "Eligibility" column header, or a study, as before.
+To begin, click on the *Eligibility* column header, or a study, as before.
+Use **Promote** to advance eligible studies into the *Included* column, or select an appropriate Exclusion reason if they do not meet your criteria.

 ![Custom Eligibility](/tutorial/custom_exclusion.png)